niilun/tabs/README.md

 Logo was made using the [Null](https://online-fonts.com/fonts/null) font (Made by Svetoslav Simov).

-Some icons from [Uicons](https://www.flaticon.com/uicons) by Flaticon.
+Some UI icons from [Uicons](https://www.flaticon.com/uicons) by Flaticon.

 ## License